- Energy Flow Acupuncture & Wellness Center24W500 Maple Ave Suite 203D

 - relieving pain or tension in joints

-- relieving symptoms of colds
+- relieving symptoms of colds and coughs

-- digestive and metabolic support
+- digestive support

-- general detoxification support
+- general detoxification and metabolic support

 What Are Side Effects and Contraindications?

 Most patients will have marks in the shapes of the circular cups for a few days after the cupping session.
 This is normal and discoloration varies from hardly anything to very dark purplish or red marks.
+These are not bruises, but instead reveal toxins and old dead blood and waste products that had been trapped in areas of poor circulation.
+The discoloration shows that these waste products are pulled closer to the surface, where the blood and lymph can flush them out through our natural detoxification pathways such as sweat and urine.
+Most importantly they don’t hurt!

 To determine if or when cupping is right for each patient, I create individualized treatment plans.
 I can do a quick short amount of cupping with acupuncture after, or we can do a whole cupping session to cover more areas and spend more time with it.